Our new advocacy campaign for mental health

 With the pandemic highlighting mental health needs more than ever.
 We’re putting a new focus on advocacy at the state Capitol.
-This year, we’re doing things differently:
+This year, we did things differently:

-- We’re spreading the event over several days;
+- We spread the event over 5 days;

-- Sessions will be online from the comfort of your home;
+- Sessions are online from the comfort of your home;

 Downloads and links for this event.